treeverse/lakeFS/docs/index.md

 <img src="{{ site.baseurl }}/assets/img/waving-axolotl-transparent.gif" width="90"/>

-**lakeFS brings software engineering best practices and applies them to data engineering.**
+**lakeFS brings software engineering best practices and applies them to data.**

 lakeFS provides version control over the data lake, and uses Git-like semantics to create and access those versions.
 If you know git, you'll be right at home with lakeFS.